 Don’t mistake one bill for another.
 As if the multiple zeroes aren’t confusing enough, some VND denominations can look very similar to the untrained eye.
 Many tourists have overpaid with VND 100,000 bills, mistaking them for the similarly greenish VND 10,000.
 Also be careful with VND 20,000 and VND 500,000, especially in the dark because they are in the same colors.

 Warning: polymer notes stick.
-The Vietnam dong are made of long-lasting polymer, not paper: and these plastic notes can stick together, presenting another risk you’ll overpay for your goods.
+The Vietnam dong is made of long-lasting polymer, not paper: and these plastic notes can stick together, presenting another risk you’ll overpay for your goods.
 Flick or peel your notes carefully when paying for a purchase.

 Avoid paying in high-denomination bills.
 Very few vendors will willingly change your VND 500,000, so make sure you’re carrying smaller bills when going shopping.